Muhyuddeen Shaikh Abdul Qadir Jilani (RA)

 The Spiritual Inheritors of the Prophet

-What distinguishes the Naqshbandi school from other Sufi orders was the fact that it took its foundations and principles from the teachings and example of six bright stars in the firmament of the Prophet (s).
-These great figures were: Abu Bakr as-Siddiq, Salman al-Farisi, Jacfar as-Sadiq, Bayazid Tayfur al-Bistami, Abdul Khaliq al-Ghujdawani, and Muhammad Baha’uddin Uwaysi al-Bukhari, known as Shah Naqshband–the eponymous Imam of the tariqat.
+What distinguishes the Naqshbandi School from other Sufi orders was the fact that it took its foundations and principles from the teachings and example of bright star figures in the firmament of the Prophet (PBUH).
+These great figures were: Salman al-Farisi, Jafar as-Sadiq, Bayazid Tayfur al-Bistami, Abdul Khaliq al-Ghujdawani, and Muhammad Baha’uddin Uwaysi al-Bukhari, known as Shah Naqshband–the eponymous Imam of the tariqat.

-Besides Abu Bakr as-Siddiq, who are these stars in the firmament of the Prophet (s)?
-One of them was Salman al-Farisi (r).
+Besides firmament of the Prophet One of them was Salman al-Farisi (RA).
 His origin was Isfahan in Persia and he was the one who advised the Muslims to dig a trench in the battle of Ahzab.
 After the Muslims seized al-Mada’in, the capital city of Persia, he was made Prince and governor of that city and remained there until his death.

 Another star was Bayazid Tayfur al-Bistami whose grandfather was a Zoroastrian.
 Bayazid made a detailed study of the statutes of Islamic law (sharica) and practiced a strict regimen of self-denial.
 All his life he was assiduous in the practice of his religious obligations.
 He urged his students (murids) to put their efforts in the hands of God and he encouraged them to accept a sincere and pure doctrine of tawhid, knowledge of the Oneness of God.
 This doctrine, he said, imposes five obligations on the sincere:

-To keep obligations according to the Qur’an and Sunnah;
+- To keep obligations according to the Holy Quran and Follow Ahle-Bayt;

 Bayazid said that the ultimate goal of the Sufis is to know God in this world, to reach His Divine Presence, and to see Him in the Hereafter.
 To that effect he added: “There are special servants of Allah who, if Allah veiled them from His vision in Paradise, would have implored Him to bring them out of Paradise as the inhabitants of the Fire implore Him to escape from Hell.”